Remainder and Mixed Number

 The answer is of course 141 \over 4

-A remainder is actually the part that's left over when we perform a division operation and the number we divided doesn't divide evenly.
+A remainder can be defined as the part that's left over when we perform a division operation and the number that we divided doesn't divide evenly.

-For example - if I have 44 notebooks and I have 33 children, I'll probably have a problem because each one will get a notebook and then I'll have one notebook left that I'll need to divide into 33 equal parts.
+For example - if I have 44 notebooks and I have 33 children it will result in a remainder due to the fact that each child will get one notebook and one notebook will be left over.
+I'll need to divide the spare notebook into 33 equal parts.

-The equal part that will be shared among everyone will be my remainder because it's the part that doesn't divide evenly.
+The equal part that will be shared among everyone will make up remainder given that it's the part that doesn't divide evenly.

 Therefore, a remainder is always that part that doesn't divide evenly and needs to be divided equally among everyone!